2023-2024

 What’s Next

-Before wrapping up my contribution, I partnered with my team to define clear priorities for evolving our work towards a more scalable system, we decided upon the following:
+Before wrapping up my contribution, I partnered with my team to define clear priorities for evolving our work towards a more scalable system.
+We decided upon the following:

 Component Standardization